WHAT TO KNOW BEFORE SPEAKING WITH AN INSURANCE ADJUSTER

 What to Say If You Choose to Give a Statement

-If you do choose to give a statement, there are a few things you should remember.
+If you do choose to give a statement (and you shouldn't, without calling Blaszkow Legal!), there are a few things you should remember.
 The first thing you should do is get the contact information from the person you’re speaking with.
 This should include their full name, phone number, and the company they’re representing.
 Occasionally, insurance companies will use outside representatives to handle their cases and these outside adjusters tend to have less authority on how claims are settled.

 You should also request that your statement not be recorded.
 When people know they’re being recorded, they can become flustered and say things they don’t mean.
 And, if you are recorded saying something you aren’t sure about, there is very little you can do to refute it.
 You should also never admit guilt and only stick to the basic facts of the incident, but you should never volunteer additional information.
 Keep your responses short and direct, and don’t reply to anything to which you don’t know the answer.
 Finally, the adjuster will want to send you a transcript of your statement to sign, but you shouldn’t sign anything until you’ve had a personal injury attorney review it.

 Information You Will Be Asked to Provide